pruizf/disco/README.md

 * if the name of a candidate proposed by the VIAF API and the dates of birth and death matched exactly the information in the source corpus, the VIAF ID for that candidate was added to the TEI files, together with a *@cert* attribute set to *high*.
 This was also done in case the original source didn't have any dates of birth and death, but the author's name matched exactly the first candidate suggested by VIAF.
 * if the name of the author matched exactly one of the candidates returend by VIAF, but the dates didn't match, the attribute *@cert* was set to *medium*
 * authors that were not found in VIAF do not contain the *idno[@type="viaf"]* element.
 Some of these authors were manually searched later and whenever a result from VIAF was retrieved, it was introduced with a *@cert* value of *high*.
-* for the remaining cases, the VIAF ID for the best candidate returned by the API and assigned a *@cert* value of *low*
+* for the remaining cases, the VIAF ID for the best candidate returned by the API was added to the TEI file, and assigned a *@cert* value of *low*

 ### RDFa attributes

 For biographical metadata (and to some extent for literary annotations), extra attributes were added following the [RDFa](https://rdfa.info) specification.
 RDFa is a way of expressing [RDF-style](https://www.w3.org/RDF/) relationships, that is, a subject--predicate--object model, using simple attributes in existing markup languages, in this case, XML-TEI.
 Our motivation behind the use of RDFa is, on the one hand, to enrich our dataset by linking to third-party ones (as [DBpedia](http://wiki.dbpedia.org/)), providing additional resources to complement the corpus.
 On the other hand, by publishing our dataset openly using standard schemas, we increased the semantic interoperability of TEI allowing third-party applications to automatically use our data.

-In order to add the RDFa layer to the TEI-encoded documents, a small number of modifications of the TEI schema were required.
+In order to add the RDFa layer to the TEI-encoded documents, a small number of modifications to the TEI schema were required.
 We decided to add the attributes *@typeOf*, *@property*, *@resource* and *@about* to the attribute class [att.global.linking](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-att.global.linking.html).
 We considered this the less intrusive and more sustainable manner in which our goals can be achieved.

 We use the attribute *@typeOf* to declare the domain of the properties defined with the attribute *@property* (these properties are generally the predicates).
 A subject IRI reference is indicated using *@about*.
 The objects which are IRI references are represented using *@resource*, whilst objects that are literals are the textual node of the element.
-Please see bellow  simplified version of our encoding with its RDF-like visualization.
+Please see below  simplified version of our encoding with its RDF-like visualization.

 ```xml
 <person property="dc:creator" typeOf="foaf:Person" resource="https://viaf.org/viaf/29108480">